Radiologic Science for Technologists - Elsevier eBook on VitalSource, 11th Edition

 Elsevier eBook on VitalSource

-Develop the skills you need to safely and effectively produce high-quality medical images with Radiologic Science for Technologists: Physics, Biology, and Protection, 11th Edition.
-Reorganized and updated with the latest advances in the field, this new edition aligns with the ASRT curriculum to strengthen your understanding of key concepts, and prepare you for success on the ARRT certification exam and in clinical practice.
-Firmly established as a core resource for medical imaging technology courses, this text gives you a strong foundation in the study and practice of radiologic physics, imaging and exposure, radiobiology, radiation protection, and more.
+Help your students develop the skills they need to safely and effectively produce high-quality medical images with Radiologic Science for Technologists: Physics, Biology, and Protection, 11th Edition.
+Reorganized and updated with the latest advances in the field, this new edition aligns with the ASRT curriculum to strengthen students’ understanding of key concepts, and prepares them for success on the ARRT certification exam and in clinical practice.
+Firmly established as a core resource for medical imaging technology courses, this text gives students a strong foundation in the study and practice of radiologic physics, imaging and exposure, radiobiology, radiation protection, and more.

 - Expanded coverage of radiologic science topics, including radiologic physics, imaging, radiobiology, radiation protection, and more, allows this text to be used over several semesters.

 - Chapter introductions, summaries, outlines, objectives, and key terms help you to organize and pinpoint the most important information.

 - Formulas, conversion tables, and abbreviations are highlighted for easy access to frequently used information.

 - "Penguin" boxes recap the most vital chapter information.